Federal Income Taxes: Schedule SE

 Conclusion

 Self-employment tax is required for tax payers who own a business, receive monies from a partnership, or work for a church or religious institution.
 Generally, tax payers who are also required to file Schedule C, profit or loss from a business, or Schedule F, profit or loss from farming, are required to file Schedule SE.
 These individuals make up a large part of self-employed tax payers.
 There are two SE forms available, a short and long version.
-Following a flow chart of questions in the schedule’s instructions will help determine which form is required.
+Following a flow chart of questions in Schedule SE’s instructions will help determine which form is required.

 Always consult with a tax professional for questions about your tax liability.